Clemapfel/jluna/docs/manual.md

 | `new_tuple` | `T1` , `T2`, `...`, `Tn` | `Tuple{T1, T2, ..., Tn}` |
 | `new_array<T>` | `D1`, `D2`, `...`, `Dn` | `Array{T, n}` of size `D1 * D2 * ... * Dn` |

-This is the most performant, safe way to create new variables in module scope.
+This is a safe way and quick way to create proxies to newly created variables in module scope.

 ### Import, Using, Include

-Additionally, `jluna::Module` provides the following two functions wrapping the `using` and `import` functions of modules:
+Additionally, `jluna::Module` provides the following functions wrapping the `using` `import`, and `include` functions:

 + `M.import("PackageName")`
   - equivalent to calling `import PackageName` inside `M`